thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-global-recommendations.md

       ...
       ```

       {% include note.html content="The global recommendations object should not be included in a specific item's details &mdash; there should be just *one* set of global recommendations for the entire feed.
-Within each item, you can have [related recommendations][fire-app-builder-related-recommendations] that are sent when that specific video is watched.
+Within each item, you can have [related recommendations][fire-app-builder-related-recommendations] that are sent when that specific content is watched.
 However, in this task, we're configuring *global* recommendations (which are sent when the app starts, not when a specific video plays)." %}

       The global recommendations property can appear anywhere in your feed, and it can use a name other than `globalRecommendations`.
 But the content should be an array of strings.
 In the following steps, you'll write a query in a recipe to target this element.